webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/tunneling.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - tunnel
+   :description lang=en: Built in commands: Create an SSH tunnel connection - navigating any configured proxies - using the 'tunnel' command.

 ******
 tunnel